telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

         location in the attrs array
     -   **coords**: a GeoJSON representing the location of the entity.
 See below for more details.
+-   **lastCorrelator**: value of the `Fiware-Correlator` header in the last update request on the entity.
+Used by the self-notification loop protection logic.

 Regarding `location.coords` in can use several formats: